jdasfd/srna/sRNA.md

-### Ratio of tRNA reads / aligned reads for different groups
+## Ratio of sRNA reads / aligned reads from different RNA regions in groups

 Using bed of rna to extract mapping reads from different RNA regions.